• Skip to primary navigation

 • Lightly grease a large bowl and add the dough.
 Cover tightly with a plastic wrap and leave in a warm, dry place for one hour, or until doubled in size.

-• While the dough is rising, mix together the butter and coffee grounds to the filling and heat until the butter is melted.
+• While the dough is rising, mix together the butter and instant coffee for the filling and heat until the butter is melted.
 In a separate bowl, mix together both sugars and the cinnamon for the filling together.

 • Stir the butter mixture vigorously, then spread on the dough, leaving a small border around the edges.
 You won’t need all the butter, reserve the remaining butter.
 Spread the cinnamon sugar mixture over the butter and gently press down to adhere.